benhubert/mysensors-modules/README.md

   * SI7021 humidity and temperature sensor breakout board
   * Capacitor (4.7µ - 47µF, optional)

+Check out the [README of MyBattery](tempsensor/src/mybattery/README.md) for hardware that is required for reading the battery power.

 This code was tested on an Arduino Pro Mini but should also run on an Arduino Uno or an Arduino Nano.